Vaesea/HaxeTux-Old/README.md

 * Larry Ewing - Creator of Tux

 ## More Info
-I don't know who made salcon.
+I don't know who made salcon, the credits in SuperTux 0.0.6 doesn't say who made it I think.